afragen/git-updater/README.md

 ...where the above URI leads to the __owner/repository__ of your theme or plugin.
 The URI may be in the format `https://github.com/<owner>/<repo>` or the short format `<owner>/<repo>`.
 You do not need both.
 Only one Plugin or Theme URI is required.
 You **should not** include any extensions like `.git`.

+## Slack

+We now have a [Slack team for GitHub Updater](https://github-updater.slack.com).
+Please ping me for an invite.

 ## Installation

 ### Composer